chvp/www.chvp.be/src/content/blog/0003-top-albums-2023/index.md

 Like [in 2022](@/blog/0001-top-albums-2022/index.md), I listened to a lot of new music in 2023.
 This is a list of some of my favourite albums from last year.
-It's in alphabetic order, because actually ranking albums is very hard when they're very different styles.
+It's in alphabetical order, because actually ranking albums is very hard when they're very different styles.
 I tried to write something about each album, but mostly it's just that I like the music.

 <!-- more -->